Inspiring

 Background

-Metro Finance was experiencing an unexpected disruption that impacted core data assets across their business.
-This challenge affected operational continuity, internal reporting, and the ability to meet time-sensitive obligations.
+Metro Finance was experiencing an unexpected disruption that impacted core data assets across the business.
+This challenge affected operational continuity and internal reporting.

 The challenges